Aims and Objectives – At the Daisy Chain Nursery children are able to learn through play in a happy, safe and welcoming environment.

 Registration Form – If you would like your child to join us, please complete a registration form and return it as soon as possible along with a deposit cheque of £40.
 This will not be cashed until a place has been secured, and will be refunded when your child starts the nursery.

 Sunshine – During our summer months, please provide your child with a sunhat and appropriate sun cream.
 We ask that you apply it before they start nursery, and we will re-apply it when they go outside.

 Suggestions – If you have any suggestions for the nursery to consider, please feel free to write them down and hand them in to a member of staff.

-Transition to school – We have developed links to the local primary schools to make the transition from nursery to school as easy as possible for the children.
+Transition to School – We have developed excellent links with the local primary schools to make the transition from nursery to school as easy as possible for the children.
 Reception teachers are invited into the nursery in the summer term to see the children where they are comfortable.
 We provide parents with an information pack on school-readiness and support the children with a focussed transition program in the months before they leave us.

-Upset tummies – Please do not bring your child to nursery if they have diarrhoea or are vomiting.
+Upset Tummies – Please do not bring your child to nursery if they have diarrhoea, or are vomiting.
 Both these illnesses spread very quickly amongst children of this age.
-Please allow a clear 24 hours from the last episode of illness, to prevent any outbreaks, and 48 hours if they have both diarrhoea and vomiting at the same time.
+Please allow a clear 48 hours from the last episode of illness before they return.
+Where possible, we will rearrange their session for another during the same week.

 Vouchers – The nursery is able to accept childcare vouchers.
 Please let the Manager or Admin Manager know if you wish to use these to offset your fees.

 Volunteers – We would be delighted to have some regular parent volunteers to help with the nursery.
 Please let the Manager know if you could spare some time to join us.